Matrix Decomposition and Applications: Relation to Gaussian Elimination

 \section{Relation to Gaussian Elimination}

-Solving linear system equation $\bA\bx=\bb$ is the basic problem in linear algebra.
-Gaussian elimination transforms a linear system into an upper triangular one by applying simple \textit{elementary row transformations} on the left of the linear system in $n-1$ stages if $\bA\in \real^{n\times n}$.
-As a result, it is much easier to solve by a \textit{backward substitution}.
-The elementary transformation is defined rigorously as follows. \begin{definition}[Elementary Transformation ] For square matrix $\bA$, the following three transformations are referred to as \textbf{elementary row/column transformations}: \item 1.
-Interchanging two rows (or columns) of $\bA$; \item 2.
-Multiplying all elements of a row (or a column) of $\bA$ by some nonzero values; \item 3.
-Adding any row (or column) of $\bA$ multiplied by a nonzero number to any other row (or column); \end{definition} Specifically, the elementary row transformations of $\bA$ are unit lower triangular to multiply $\bA$ on the left, and the elementary column transformations of $\bA$ are unit upper triangular to multiply $\bA$ on the right.
+Solving the linear system equation $\bA\bx=\bb$ is a fundamental problem in linear algebra.
+One widely used method for solving such systems is \textit{Gaussian elimination}, which simplifies a linear system by transforming it into an upper triangular form through a sequence of \textit{elementary row operations} (or \textit{elementary row transformations}).
+This process unfolds over $n-1$ stages for a square matrix $\bA\in \real^{n\times n}$.
+As a result, the system becomes much easier to solve using \textit{backward substitution}.
+The elementary operations involved are formally defined as follows.

+\begin{definition}[Elementary transformations ] Given a square matrix $\bA$, the following three transformations are referred to as \textit{elementary row (resp., column) transformations}: \begin{enumerate} \item Interchanging two rows (resp., columns) of $\bA$. \item Multiplying all elements of a single row (resp., column) of $\bA$ by a nonzero value. \item Adding a multiple of one row (resp., column) to another row (resp., column). \end{enumerate} \end{definition} Specifically, elementary row transformations of $\bA$ are represented by unit \textit{lower} triangular matrices that act on the left of $\bA$ (e.g., $\bE\bA$), while elementary column transformations are represented by unit \textit{upper} triangular matrices that act on the right of $\bA$ (e.g., $\bA\bE$).